 - Minimum 3.0 GPA at time of application

-- Submit application as a Junior (this means you have completed at least 64 total units of undergraduate course work, but have not exceeded 96 total units, excluding AP, IB, or transfer units earned prior to graduation from high school).
+- Submit application once you have completed at least 64 total units of undergraduate course work, excluding AP, IB, or transfer units earned prior to graduation from high school.
+You may apply in your junior (recommended) or senior year but no later than the semester prior to beginning graduate course work.

 - Complete and submit Application for Admission to a Progressive Master’s Program, including: